Paul Zanker

 Paul Zanker (born 7 February 1937) is the professor of Storia dell’Arte Antica at the Scuola Normale Superiore in Pisa.
-Previously Zanker was professor of classical archaeology at the University of Munich (1976–2002) and the University of Göttingen (1972–1976).
+Previously Zanker was professor of classical archaeology at LMU Munich (1976–2002) and the University of Göttingen (1972–1976).
 He is a noted expert on Roman art and archaeology and a member of the Bavarian Academy of Sciences, corresponding Fellow of the British Academy, of the Academia Europaea, of the Royal Danish Academy of Sciences and Letters, the Pontifical Academy of Archaeology and of the German Archaeological Institute.
 From 1990 to 1991 he was the Sather professor of the University of California at Berkeley.
 Zanker is head of the German Commission for the Corpus Vasorum Antiquorum.